 Perry Memorial Hospital is committed to quality, convenient care, and service that meets each individual patient's needs.
 As a result, the hospital's standard charges for common procedures are publicly displayed for awareness.
 The Requirement for Transparency of Hospital Charges Rule in the Affordable Care Act requires all hospitals to establish, update, and make public their standard charges for items and services provided by the hospital.

 The Requirement for Transparency of Hospital Charges Rule is intended to ensure patients understand the fees associated with hospital services and their own potential financial liability, in addition to allowing more convenient comparison of services across hospitals.
 However, hospital charge masters are lengthy documents, easily misinterpreted.
-Instead, Perry Memorial Hospital recommends that patients communicate with a patient financial counselor regarding specific services to gain a detailed and accurate understanding of all associated financial liabilities.
-Patient financial counselors can be reached, based on last name, by calling
+Instead, Perry Memorial Hospital recommends that patients communicate with the Business Office regarding specific services to gain a detailed and accurate understanding of all associated financial liabilities.
+The Business Office can be reached by calling 815-876-3080.

 The Healthcare Financial Management Association (HFMA) developed "A Guide for Consumers" to help patients understand what to expect from their medical bill, titled "Avoiding Surprises in Your Medical Bill."
 A copy of this guide is available to download:

 Hospital charges are the amounts set before any discounts.
 Hospitals are required by the federal government to utilize uniform charges as the starting point for all bills.
 Charges are based on what type of care was provided and can differ from patient to patient for the same service depending on any complications or different treatment provided due to the patient's health.

 These charges represent the standard charges for procedures and diagnostic testing.
 Actual charges may be different for specific patients due to medical condition, length of time spent in surgery or recovery, necessary specific equipment, supplies or medication, complications requiring unanticipated procedures or other treatment ordered by the physician.